unityaisolutions/Scramjet-App/README.md

 <h1 align="center">Scramjet Demo</h1>

-The deployable all-in-one bundle for [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet), a highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers and more!

 Demo app of using Scramjet, an experimental interception based web proxy that aims to be the successor to Ultraviolet.
 It is designed with security, developer friendliness, and performance in mind.
 Scramjet strives to have a clean, organized codebase to improve maintainability.
 Scramjet is made to evade internet censorship and bypass arbitrary web browser restrictions.

 ## Deployment